Taboos and therapists who don't understand: Mental health struggles more complicated for BIPOC youth | CBC News

 "HealMind turned me into a mental health advocate," said Mulindabigwi, adding it allowed him to broach the subject more freely with his parents and break cultural barriers by educating them in the process.

-But to date, he has not sought out the help of a mental health professional.
+To date, he has still not sought out the help of a mental health professional.
 He said it's partly because he's worried he won't find a therapist who understands.

 Meanwhile, Baig said instead of therapy, last summer he joined a cricket club near his parents' house in Mississauga.